 Health Care Help Center

 York Hospital’s Health Care Help Center (HCHC), is an easily accessible service where people—whether they are new or established YH patients or community members and members of the general public—can find answers to questions about their health care path.
-Located on the lower level of the Hospital’s Hancock Building, 15 Hospital Drive on the York campus, this inviting space has been designed to be a central “hub” of answers and assistance that will help ensure the best possible patient access and experience at York Hospital.
-Whether a person needs to find a doctor, is having trouble scheduling an appointment, can’t afford to pay a bill, wants to enroll in a health insurance plan but has questions, is looking for counseling in the area, needs assistance for an elderly parent, or doesn’t understand a diagnosis or what happens next, the experts at the Health Care Help Center at YH will be happy to provide caring support and guidance in a comfortable and confidential environment.
+Located in the lower level of the Henry Warner Building, 16 Hospital Drive on the York campus, this space has been designed to be a central “hub” of answers and assistance that will help ensure the best possible patient access and experience at York Hospital.
+Whether a person needs to find a doctor, is having trouble scheduling an appointment, can’t afford to pay a bill, is without prescription drug coverage and needs assistance, wants to enroll in a health insurance plan but has questions, is looking for counseling in the area, needs assistance for an elderly parent, or doesn’t understand a diagnosis or what happens next, the experts at the Health Care Help Center at YH will be happy to provide caring support and guidance in a comfortable and confidential environment.

 An example of what a Medicare card looks like: